compsci-apology/book/book.md

 5. Short term performance and even historical performance, are abstractions of expected future performance
     1. A strategy that has worked well in the past, might have depended on transient environmental conditions
 ### Abstraction functions can _also_ evolve
-1. Because abstraction has a cost and risk, abstraction functions themselves can evolve
+1. Because using abstraction has a cost and risk, abstraction functions themselves can evolve
     1. An architect might shift to a new style of blueprints which is faster to make and change
     2. The 'annual spring reorg' at Google
     3. Software engineers might refactor code to produce the same results in a way that's eaiser to change in the future